mtorpey/wooden-ships/4-optional.md

 scenario.

 A. When a ship runs aground, it stops all movement and may proceed no further that turn.
-Readjust the movement plot of the ship\'s log to reflect the actual move.
+Readjust the movement plot of the ship's log to reflect the actual move.

 B. Immediately roll a die.
 The resulting number indicates the relative